arfanmukhtar/ajax-contact-form/README.md

 3: for change in title, email or description go to config.php and change it <br />
 4: that's it you are done <br /><br />

-you can contact with me on my mail yar.xyz@gmail.com
+you can contact with me on my mail arfan67 at gmail dot com